 Provides an overview of the role of the professional nurse and addresses the nature of the nursing profession.
 Foundational concepts of dynamics of systems, holistic caring, and professional practice are explored.
 Includes an academic service-learning experience.
 Prerequisite: admission to the nursing major.
-Corequisite: NUR 2830.
+Corequisite: NUR 2830.00 and NUR 2830.LB.

-NUR 2830 Health Assessment and Promotion
+NUR 2830.00 Health Assessment and Promotion 2 s.h.

 Focuses on the role and activities of a professional nurse in collecting a health history and performing a physical assessment of an adult.
 The process of health assessment utilizes previous knowledge from Anatomy and Physiology and Pathophysiology.
 The relationship of health assessment to evidence based health promotion is explained.
-A supervised laboratory practicum focuses on cognitive, affective, and psychomotor skill development.
-Prerequisite or corequisite: NUR 2810.
+Corequisites: NUR 2810, NUR 2830.LB.